 Federal Headship is foreign to the modern mind, but it is a biblical concept.
 It is the teaching that the father is the one who represents his family, his descendants.
 Proof of this can be found in Heb.
 7:8-10.

 "Here mortal men receive tithes, but there he receives them, of whom it is witnessed that he lives.
 9 Even Levi, who receives tithes, paid tithes through Abraham, so to speak, 10 for he was still in the loins of his father when Melchizedek met him."

-Levi was a distant descendent of Abraham, yet it is said that Levi paid tithes to Melchizedek even though Levi hadn't yet been born.
+Levi was a distant descendant of Abraham, yet it is said that Levi paid tithes to Melchizedek even though Levi hadn't yet been born.
 How is this so?
-It is because Abraham represented his descendents.
+It is because Abraham represented his descendants.
 We know that Levi did not physically carry out the act of paying tithes to Melchizedek, but we know that Abraham did.
-Therefore, this passage teaches the representative nature of Abraham over his descendents.
+Therefore, this passage teaches the representative nature of Abraham over his descendants.
 Without this understanding of this passage, it would not make any sense.

 Federal Headship also finds its place in the Epistle of Romans when Paul says in Rom.
 5:12-14,

 "Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned-- 13 (For until the law sin was in the world, but sin is not imputed when there is no law.
 14 Nevertheless death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come."

 In these verses we see deep theological truths.
 When Paul says in verse 12 "because all sinned," he is using what is called the aorist indicative in Greek.
 This means that it is an action is completed in the past.
 Therefore, there is a logical implication that we can draw from this.
 Wayne Grudem in his systematic theology says